securitymagick/CheatSheetSeries/cheatsheets_draft/Serverless_Cheat_Sheet.md

 ## What Does a Malicious Actor Want

 In serverless the malcious actor only has a few interests.
-The malicious actor will want to read your environmental variables, read your code, read anything left in your temporary storage, trigger your serverless function with malicious data, or just trigger your serverless function maliciously to cause denial of service or denail of wallet attacks.
+The malicious actor will want to read your environmental variables, read your code, read anything left in your temporary storage, trigger your serverless function with malicious data, or just trigger your serverless function maliciously to cause denial of service or denial of wallet attacks.

 ## Triggers

 Triggers are events that start the serverless function.
 The possible triggers vary on AWS lambdas and Azure functions but some possible triggers are emails, http requests, timers, logs, files, mqtt, object creation / database insertion, etc.  The trigger will generally provide data to the serverless function that is used in processing.
-Valid the input data from the trigger, and validate the integrity of the trigger.
+Always validate the input data from the trigger, and validate the integrity of the trigger.

 ### Validate the integrity of the trigger